Factbox: Will sparks fly? Five things to watch at the third Democratic debate

 “He never won any debate but he managed to stay above the fray.
 Biden is likely hoping that he can ride a similar strategy to get through a splintered Dem primary.”

-The candidate who has benefited the most from the debates so far is Harris - but after a well-reviewed performance in the first round, she watched the lead she amassed dwindle by the second debate when she pulled off a less-than-stellar showing.
-Heading into the third debate, she is struggling to break through to the top of the field.
+The candidate who has benefited the most from the debates so far is Harris.
+But after a well-reviewed performance in the first round, the gains she amassed dwindled by the second debate when she pulled off a less-than-stellar showing.

-A September Reuters/Ipsos poll found that Harris and Buttigieg were tied with 4% support of Democrats and independents - a big drop for the senator, who once registered at 10%.
+A September Reuters/Ipsos poll found Harris and Buttigieg tied with 4% support of Democrats and independents - a big drop for the senator, who once registered at 10%.

 In the first debate she attacked.
-In the second debate she was attacked.
+In the second she was attacked.
 Now, she is under pressure to articulate what she stands for.

 “In the second debate she was not very effective when she was challenged.
 I myself can’t quite figure out what her message is other than I was a prosecutor and I can prosecute Trump – which is a pretty thin message,” Shrum said.

-For the candidates in the bottom half, such as former U.S. Housing Secretary Julian Castro, U.S. Senators Amy Klobuchar of Minnesota and Cory Booker of New Jersey and business leader Andrew Yang, the debate provides one of their only chances to try to change the public perception of their candidacy.
+For candidates in the bottom half, such as former U.S. Housing Secretary Julian Castro, U.S. Senators Amy Klobuchar of Minnesota and Cory Booker of New Jersey and business leader Andrew Yang, the debate provides a rare chance to try to change public perception.

-One way to do that is to try and land a blow on leading rivals, such as when Harris effectively attacked Biden over his record on race at the first debate in Miami.
+One way to do that is to strike a blow at leading rivals, such as when Harris effectively attacked Biden at the first debate in Miami over his record on race.

+At least one low-polling candidate, former U.S. Representative Beto O’Rourke, is not interested in “launching missiles at any candidates,” because while an attack is the best way of going “viral,” it has no lasting impact, his campaign adviser said.

-But ultimately, since most of these low-polling candidates have positioned themselves between the Biden-represented centrist establishment and the left wing led by Warren and Sanders, they will struggle to gain momentum unless Biden declines, experts say.
+Most low-polling candidates have positioned themselves between the Biden-represented centrist establishment and the left wing led by Warren and Sanders, so ultimately they will struggle to gain momentum unless Biden declines, experts say.

-The window is closing, Shrum warns.
+The window is closing, Shrum warned.

 “For those folks to break through, Biden has to fade and if he’s going to fade, he has to start doing this in this debate because he has shown incredible resilience,” Shrum said.

-What the nation’s healthcare system should look like has proven to be the most divisive topic during the first two debates.
+What the U.S. healthcare system should look like has proven the most divisive topic during the first two debates.

-That could remain the case on Thursday, after the latest government report showed on Tuesday that the share of Americans without health insurance rose for the first time in a decade last year.
+That could remain the case.
+The latest government report showed on Tuesday that the share of Americans without health insurance rose last year for the first time in a decade.

-About 27.5 million Americans, or 8.5% of people, did not have health insurance in 2018, an increase of almost 2 million from the year before when 7.9% of people lacked coverage, the Census Bureau report found.
-(Read story here)
+About 27.5 million Americans, or 8.5% of people, did not have health insurance in 2018, up almost 2 million from the year before when 7.9% of people lacked coverage, the Census Bureau report here found.

-The most liberal candidates like Warren and Sanders are advocating a complete government takeover of health insurance, a system that would eliminate private insurance and raise taxes.
+The most liberal candidates like Warren and Sanders advocate a complete government takeover of health insurance, which would eliminate private insurance and raise taxes.

-But the more centrist wing of the party, led by Biden and joined by Klobuchar, say that a public option should be available to whoever would like to have it but should not be mandated.
-Biden argues that the national electorate is not interested in a government takeover of health insurance.
+The more centrist wing, led by Biden and joined by Klobuchar, say a public option should be available but not mandated.
+Biden argues that the electorate is not interested in a government takeover of health insurance.

-Reporting by Ginger Gibson; Editing by Soyoung Kim and Jonathan Oatis
+Reporting by Ginger Gibson; Editing by Soyoung Kim, Jonathan Oatis and David Gregorio